pulumi/terraform-provider-aws/website/docs/r/neptune_parameter_group.html.markdown

 * `name` - (Required, Forces new resource) The name of the Neptune parameter group.
 * `family` - (Required) The family of the Neptune parameter group.
 * `description` - (Optional) The description of the Neptune parameter group.
-Defaults to "Managed by Terraform".
+Defaults to "Managed by Pulumi".
 * `parameter` - (Optional) A list of Neptune parameters to apply.
 * `tags` - (Optional) A mapping of tags to assign to the resource.